Project Visibility Systems

 Executive View

 Portfolio summary: total active projects, percentage on track, revenue at risk, and resource utilisation across the business.
 No individual task detail unless they choose to drill down.
-The question this view answers: is the business operating well, and where should I focus my attention?
+This view tells you whether the business is operating well and where to focus your attention.

 Project Manager View

 Everything about their projects: task status, blockers, upcoming deadlines, client communications, budget position.
 They also see alerts for any threshold breaches.
-This is the operational cockpit where daily decisions happen.
+This is where the day-to-day decisions actually happen.

 Team Member View